 There is a time and a place for mongo pushing, and if you ask most experienced skaters, the time is never, and the place is nowhere.

 But is it that simple?
-Is mongo pushing really that bad and, if so, why?
+Is mongo pushing on a skateboard really that bad and, if so, why?

 Let’s take a look.
 But first, we need to know what it means when you’re “pushing mongo”.